Treblab X5 Review

-Due to lightweight design, a wide selection of eartips, including foam, and silicone ear wings, the ear buds feel truly stable and comfortable for hours.
-You can easily use them for running or other activity.
+Due to lightweight design, a wide selection of eartips, including foam, and silicone ear wings, the earbuds feel truly stable and comfortable for hours.
+You can easily use them for running or other activities.

 The X5s weight only 15 grams, which is really low, so they don’t drag on your ears.

 You might think that keeping them in ears would be difficult due to their size, but that’s not the case.

 Sure they do protrude out of ears, but it doesn’t seem to have an impact on stability.

 You can choose eartips from 6 different pairs, including memory foam eartips which are common in higher-end headphones.
 These are a budget option (in the TWS-true wireless category), so it’s a bonus.